 - Six Pixels of Separation – Digital marketing and social media insights from Twist Image president Mitch Joel, dubbed the “Rock Star of Digital Marketing” by Marketing Magazine.

 - Social Media Explorer – Daily advice on social media marketing, conversational marketing, PR, community building and branding from a leading educator, public speaker and thinker in the world of digital marketing and social media Jason Falls.

 - Danny Brown – This blog explores the human side of social media and the social side of marketing.
 Very unique.

 - Brian Solis – Author of the book Engage and principal at Altimeter Group, a research-based advisory firm.
 Brian Solis’ blog is required reading for anyone in the social media business.

 - David Fleet – Blog of Edleman’s Vice President of Digital, must-read for anyone who is a communications professional.

 - The Anti-Social Media – Jay Dolan pokes fun at social media to help us do it better.
 Very funny!

 - Web Strategy – Jeremiah Owyang was probably one of the first on the social media scene.
 This Altimeter Group industry analyst has a great take on disruptive technologies.

-- AllFacebook – Launched in 2007 and later acquired by MediaBistro, churns out useful content on the world’s largest social network.
+- AllFacebook – Launched in 2007 and later acquired by MediaBistro, this blog churns out useful content on the world’s largest social network.